todokku/hired-client-react/README.md

 ## Other dependencies

-This project used Style Component CSS for styling.
-To install style Component:
+This project used Styles Components CSS for styling.
+To install styled components:
 1. `npm install styled-components` - You might see the following message:
   - `npm WARN bootstrap@4.3.1 requires a peer of jquery@1.9.1 - 3 but none is installed.
 You must install peer dependencies yourself.

   + styled-components@5.0.1
   added 19 packages from 14 contributors in 7.38s`
-2. In this case, install the following dependencied:
+2. In this case, install the following dependencies:
   - `npm install --save bootstrap`
   - `npm install jquery@1.9.1`
   - `npm install popper.js --save`